 Our social work interns come to us from CSWE-accredited programs during the school year.
 Both BSW and MSW students are considered.
 Currently, we are working with students from Clark Atlanta University and Georgia State University.
 Interested BSW/MSW students should contact their field education office for placement information.

 Undergraduate Summer Internships

-Our undergraduate summer interns are immersed in the day-to-day work of our social services and operations team during their six to eight-week internship.
+Our undergraduate summer interns are immersed in the day-to-day work of our intake, outreach, and social services teams, during their six to eight-week internship.
 They experience the nuts and bolts of nonprofit operations, client intake procedures, program development and implementation, employment search and support services, jail visits, event planning and logistics, marketing and communications and a host of related activities.
 The summer culminates with the planning and execution of our annual Back to School event for our client families (over 200 youth served).

 Applicants should send their resume and cover letter to Dominque@GJP.org on February 28th at the latest!